XuSihan/LiDetector/README.md

 We randomly selected 200 projects from the above 1,846 GitHub project and constructed a ground-truth dataset by manual analysis, on whether this project has a license incompatibility situation.
 The testing list can be downloaded by the following link.
 https://drive.google.com/uc?id=1e91pG_EGvqUxtNiLbeKPj-WxRTByOzrp&export=download

-## Dataset for official licenses
-In this paper, *official licenses* denote licenses from the Software Package Data Exchange (SPDX).
-We collect and annotate these licenses for their rights, obligations and conditions.